 “This is an event the community looks forward to year round,” said Gatlinburg Convention and Visitors Bureau Executive Director Vicki Simms.
 “People keep coming back every year, and this event could not have enjoyed the level of success it has without our presenting sponsor, Bush Brothers & Company.
 The whole festival has that old-timey Appalachian feel, and Tara Thompson’s music should compliment that very well.”

 Of course, visitors will be able to taste plenty of beans and cornbread.
-Area restaurants, businesses and caterers will be preparing traditional and new beans and cornbread recipes for tasting while vying for top honors in the cook-off.
-Bush Beans will be featured in all the recipes.
-There will also be a corn hole tournament to benefit Sevier County Humane Society from 4:30 p.m. to 6:30 p.m.
-Teams can register on site and compete for a minimal $10 entry donation.
+Area restaurants, businesses and caterers will be preparing traditional and original beans and cornbread recipes for tasting while vying for top honors in the cook-off.
+Bush’s Best will be featured in all the recipes served at the festival.

-The Gatlinburg Beans and Cornbread Festival presented by Bush Brothers & Company is Thursday, May 14 from 4:00 p.m. to 8:00 p.m. on the Parkway between traffic light numbers 6 and 8.
-While the festival is free, visitors can purchase a spoon for $10 and sample all the different recipes while supplies last.
-For more information call (800) 588-1817.
+Gatlinburg Beans and Cornbread Festival presented by Bush Brothers & Company is Thursday, May 12 from 5:00 p.m. to 8:00 p.m. on the Parkway between traffic lights 6 and 8.
+While the festival is free, attendees can purchase a spoon for $10 and sample recipes from all booths while supplies last and children ages 7 and under can sample for free.
+For more information, visit www.Gatlinburg.com/Beans or call (800) 588-1817.